 Compensated Absences - The County has a policy of paying for unused vacation, compensatory and holiday time.
 Sick time is allowed to accumulate to a maximum of 480 hours, but the County does not pay for unused sick time.
-The liability for these items has been estimated at approximately \$102,714 as of September 30, 2017.
+The liability for these items has been estimated at approximately \$111,700 as of September 30, 2019.
 They are recorded as expenditures when they are paid but are reflected in the Government-Wide Financial Statements.

-Deferred Inflows of Resources - Deferred Inflows of Resources in all fund statements represents the delinquent property taxes and fines expected to be collected in some future period and the differences between expected and actual experience related to the County's pension plan as discussed in note J. However, on the Statement of Net Assets, the deferred inflows of resources was created by the implementation of GASB 68 and represents the differences between expected and actual experience related to pension assets and liabilities.
+Deferred Inflows of Resources - Deferred Inflows of Resources in all fund statements represents the delinquent property taxes and fines expected to be collected in some future period and the differences between expected and actual experience related to the County's pension plan as discussed in note J. However, on the Statement of Net Assets, the deferred inflows of resources was created by the implementation of GASB 68 and GASB 75 and represents the differences between expected and actual experience related to pension and other post-employment benefits assets and liabilities.
+As of September 30, 2019, the County reported a balance of \$249,645 in deferred inflow of resources.

 Deferred Outflows of Resources -- Deferred Outflow of Resources is defined as the current consumption of net assets that is applicable to a future reporting.
-The implementation of GASB 68 created the County's deferred outflow of resources - the employee pension contribution.
-This is the same as the current year's employer pension contribution, but deferred for future consumption.
-As of September 30, 2017, the County reported a balance of \$1,411,219 in deferred outflow of resources.
+The implementation of GASB 68 and GASB 75 created the County's deferred outflow of resources.
+This is the current year's employer pension and OPEB contribution, but deferred for future consumption.
+As of September 30, 2019, the County reported a balance of \$1,826,509 in deferred outflow of resources.